 Mission & Vision

-Advancing health through the prevention and control of high blood pressure and its complications.
+Advancing the health of Canadians by enabling the detection, prevention and control of high blood pressure and its complications.

 Hypertension Canada delivers against mission/vision by striving for excellence in three core service areas:

-- Advocacy: Creating supportive environments through healthy public policy and lifestyles.
+- Government & Stakeholder Relations: Creating supportive environments through healthy public policy and lifestyles.

 Board of Directors: